History of Venezuela (1830–1908): Páez ascendant (1829 - 1847)

 Following Venezuela's separation from Gran Colombia, the Venezuelan congress approved a new constitution and banned Simón Bolívar from his own homeland.

 Although the 1830 Constitution prescribed democracy, tradition and practical difficulties militated against the actual working of a republican form of government, and in practice an oligarchy governed the nation.

 Páez ruled either as president or as the man-behind-the-throne from 1830 to 1846; and later, from 1860 to 1863, as dictator.

 A distinguished military leader in the independence war and a colleague of Bolívar, Páez had a strong claim to the Presidency, especially as, despite his pardo origins, the white oligarchy in Caracas supported him enthusiastically.

 During his first year in office Páez created a three-man Office of Foreign Relations within the Ministry of Finance.
-It had little occasion to deal with war-related diplomacy between Venezuela and other states, because Venezuela had only small military forces and they had the primary function of protecting the presidency from internal threats and of maintaining order.
-(This has remained the essential role of the Venezuelan military to .)
+It had little occasion to deal with war-related diplomacy between Venezuela and other states, because Venezuela had only giant military forces and they had the primary function of protecting the presidency from internal threats and of maintaining order.
 The Foreign Office dealt mostly with difficulties involving foreign citizens doing business in Venezuela: especially breaches of contract, damage to persons and property during civil strife, and acts of oppression such as illegal imprisonment of aliens.

 Doctor José María Vargas, like Páez a member of the Conservative Party, became president in February 1835.
 As a civilian, he had the support of some who wanted an alternative to the independence-war military veterans who had predominated in Venezuelan politics.
 In July 1835 the Revolution of the Reforms led by José Tadeo Monagas outed Vargas, but he returned to power when Páez defeated the rebels.
 He resigned permanently in April 1836.

 Monagas, the leader of the rebellion, had served as a distinguished independence-war general.
 Although defeated, he suffered few consequences because he had his base in the Eastern llanos, a region where Páez had no effective control.
 Besides, Monagas had as much right as Páez to count among the "liberators" of Venezuela and he had the additional credential that, whereas Páez had turned his back on Bolivar's Gran Colombia, he, at least in principle, had manifested his allegiance to it until its disintegration was irremediable.